jeremiahaguirre/Inhabitent/themes/Inhabitent/README.md

 ### 4. Update the proxy in `gulpfile.js`

 Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).

+# Skills learned
+-Wordpress
+-Widgets Plugin API for wordpress
+-php
+-more git
+## About the project
+We started with the red starter theme, renamed it, and have costumized the templates and partials for Inhabitent.
+I have learned a lot about how to use partials.
+I also feel more firm in my knowledge in css in this project.
+I worked for the first time with grid and it was great!!